Rise of Skywalker — predicting the plot

 Darth Tenebrous’ apprentice was Darth Plagueis, a Sith lord with incredible abilities.
 He could manipulate the force to create new life.
 While on a mission he saw an opportunity to kill his master and Sith being Sith he brought a roof down on him.
 It’s easier when your master doesn’t have precognition anymore.
 Being so in tune with the life and death side of all things Force-related, Plagueis watched his master die and saw his maxiclorians linger after death.
 Those maxiclorians passed into Plagueis, allowing Tenebrous to achieve his goal of surviving death.
 Plagueis/Tenebrous was now a being with the ability to create life and cheat death.

 In Revenge of the Sith, Palpatine tells Anakin of Darth Plagueis the Wise (you’re very wise when you’re more than one person) and how he could cheat death.
 Palpatine supposedly murdered Plagueis in his sleep.
 If the Legends content is used here, it would imply that Tenebrous/Plagueis are Palpatine now, meaning he has all their abilities.
-It’s important to note that the music that plays during this cannon scene in Revenge of the Sith is Snoke’s Theme from The Force Awakens.
+It’s important to note that the music that plays during this scene in Revenge of the Sith is Snoke’s Theme from The Force Awakens.
 When we’re learning about someone who could create life and cheat death, we’re given music to recognise when we see Snoke.
-Or put another way, when we see Snoke we hear music that reminds us of Palpatine talking about a being that could create life and cheat death.
+Or perhaps more accurately, when we see Snoke we hear music that reminds us of Palpatine talking about a being that could create life and cheat death.

 We all know of the “chosen one”.
 The Jedi believed the prophecy.
 I always thought that Palpatine, wanting to be the most powerful being in the galaxy, would try to artificially create the chosen one so that he could flow into them and become the most powerful force user himself.
 This always seemed pretty straightforward to me when you can live forever by body hopping and have an unprecedented ability to manipulate the force to create life.
 I thought Palpatine, or perhaps even Plagueis before he was murdered, began a program planting seeds across the galaxy.
-On harsh worlds they dumped artifically created children who were made to be extremely force sensitive.
-I thought it was their hope that surviving such harsh worlds would do two things: make them bitter and alone (ensuring their turning to the dark side) and only the strongest would survive making it easier to find the chosen one.
+On harsh worlds they dumped artificially-created children who were made to be extremely force sensitive.
+I thought it was their hope that surviving such harsh worlds would do two things: make them bitter and alone (ensuring their turn to the dark side) and only the strongest would survive making it easier to find the chosen one.
 Anakin and Rey grew up in slavery or alone on similar harsh planets.

 So they went with most of that.
 Palpatine just announces he can pass into other peoples’ bodies without explanation and he does want to live on in Rey but Rey ends up just being his granddaughter.
 That ruins the part of my theory that would explain Rey and Anakin’s origins neatly at the same time.
 Oh well.